zacharyr0th/website/public/articles/web-3.md

 ---
-title: 'Web 3'
+title: 'Web 3.0'
-date: '2022-09-14'
+date: '2022-09-03'
 image:
-  src: '/misc/placeholder.webp'
+  src: '/images/web-3-3.webp'
-  alt: 'Web 3'
+  alt: 'Web 3.0'
-description: 'User-owned Networks'
+description: 'The Read-Write-Own Web'
 category: 'technology'
-tags: ['crypto']
+tags: ['web']
 takeaways:
-  - 'Web 3 (2017-Present) represents a shift towards user-owned networks, challenging the centralized control of Web 2 platforms and empowering users with greater ownership and autonomy.'
+  - 'Web 3.0 represents a shift to decentralized infrastructure using blockchain technology to enable user ownership and control of data and digital assets.'
-  - 'The generational conflict between Heroes (Web 2 leaders) and Artists (Web 3 innovators) reflects a fundamental tension between centralized control and decentralized disruption.'
-  - "Smart contracts and token standards (ERC20, ERC721) have enabled new models of user engagement and value creation that weren't possible in the Web 2 era."
+  - 'The transition faces challenges: slow performance, complex UX, scaling limitations, high energy usage, regulatory uncertainty, and interoperability issues.'
 ---

 Web 3 is a technical philosophy that has disrupted previous internet models by empowering users to take more ownership of the products they're using.